-- The equity / debt market stops functioning or trading is restricted. - 2.
-Periods of extreme volatility in the equity / debt market, which, in the opinion of the Investment Manager, is prejudicial to the interest of the investors. - When there is a strike by the banking community or trading is restricted by RBI or other authority. - Period of extreme volatility in the equity / debt / money market, which in the opinion of the Board of Directors of AMC and Trustee is prejudicial to the interest of the scheme's investors. - As and when directed by the Government of India or RBI or SEBI to do so or conditions relating natural calamity/external to aggression/internal disturbances etc. arises, so as to cause volatile movements in the money or debt market, which in the opinion of the AMC, will be prejudicial to the interest of the unitholders, if further trading in the scheme is continued. - Break down in the information processing/communication systems affecting the valuation of investments/processing of sale/repurchase request. - Natural calamity. - SEBI, by order, so directs. - Trustee views that increasing the Scheme's size

-- further may prove detrimental to the existing/prospective Unitholders of the Scheme. - Any other circumstances which in the opinion of the Board of Directors of AMC and Trustee is prejudicial to the interest of the existing/prospective investors.

-Suspension of redemption of units

-With the approval of the Boards of Directors of the Trustee and the Asset Management Company, the redemption of Units may be suspended temporarily when there are circumstances leading to a systemic crisis or event that severely constricts market liquidity or the efficient functioning of markets such as:

-- i.
-Liquidity issues when market at large becomes illiquid affecting almost all securities rather than any issuer specific security.
-Further, restriction on redemption due to illiquidity of a specific security in the portfolio of a scheme due to a poor investment decision, shall not be allowed. - ii.
-Market failures, exchange closures when markets are affected by unexpected events which impact the functioning of exchanges or the regular course of transactions.
-Such unexpected events could also be related to political, economic, military, monetary or other emergencies. - iii.
-Operational issues when exceptional circumstances are caused by force majeure, unpredictable operational problems and technical failures (e.g. a black out).
-Such cases can only be considered if they are reasonably unpredictable and occur in spite of appropriate diligence of third parties, adequate and effective disaster recovery procedures and systems. - iv.
+5. As and when directed by the Government of India or RBI or SEBI to do so or conditions relating to natural calamity/external aggression/internal disturbances etc. arises, so as to cause volatile movements in the money or debt market, which in the opinion of the AMC, will be prejudicial to the interest of the unitholders, if further trading in the scheme is continued.
+6. Break down in the information processing/communication systems affecting the valuation of investments/processing of sale/repurchase request.
+7. Natural calamity.
+8. SEBI, by order, so directs.
+9. Trustee views that increasing the Scheme's size further may prove detrimental to the existing/prospective Unitholders of the Scheme.
+10. Any other circumstances which in the opinion of the Board of Directors of AMC and Trustee is prejudicial to the interest of the interest of the existing/prospective investors.
+Suspension of redemption of units With the approval of the Boards of Directors of the Trustee and the Asset Management Company, the redemption of Units may be suspended temporarily when there are circumstances leading to a systemic crisis or event that severely constricts market liquidity or the efficient functioning of markets such as: i.
+Liquidity issues - when market at large becomes illiquid affecting almost all securities rather than any issuer specific security.
+Further, restriction on redemption due to illiquidity of a specific security in the portfolio of a scheme due to a poor investment decision, shall not be allowed. ii.
+Market failures, exchange closures - when markets are affected by unexpected events which impact the functioning of exchanges or the regular course of transactions.
+Such unexpected events could also be related to political, economic, military, monetary or other emergencies. iii.
+Operational issues - when exceptional circumstances are caused by force majeure, unpredictable operational problems and technical failures (e.g. a black out).
+Such cases can only be considered if they are reasonably unpredictable and occur in spite of appropriate diligence of third parties, adequate and effective disaster recovery procedures and systems. iv.
 Based on any other guidance/ circular issued by SEBI from time to time.